google/truth/extension.md

 example].
 The rest of this doc will walk through each of the files, step by step.

-There are three parts to the example:
+There are four parts to the example:

 1.  [`Employee.java`]